Explain Option Trading

 Chart courtesy of StockCharts.com

-Up to the expiry date, the call option would give you the right to buy shares of HD from the seller of your call option for $37.50 which you would do provided the stock was above $37.50.
-If HD closed below $37.50 on the expiry date then your call option would be worthless.
+Up to the expiry date, the call option would give you the right to buy shares of NKE from the seller of your call option for $77.50 which you could do, provided the stock was above $77.50.
+When NKE closed below $77.50 on the expiry date then your call option would be worthless.

 To explain option trading further it may be helpful to learn about option trading strategies.
 These strategies may help us explain option trading to you such that you have a better understanding of option trading.